 1st May to 28th August, 2017.

 Ian Grundy, our Artistic Director, designed an excellent season of eclectic and diverse programming which garnered many compliments from our audience, “the best ever” said one regular.

 We are grateful to the Church of the Holy Trinity, for hosting the series.
 The church building’s acoustics are magnificent.
 We have a suggested an audience donation of $5.00 each to make the concerts as accessible as possible.
 We were delighted to welcome an average audience of 110.
 Many audience members met up with friends and had lunch in the café afterwards.
 Continue reading Music Mondays completes “best ever” 26th Season

 In the early hours of August 23, Holy Trinity was set on fire by an arsonist.
 Due to the quick thinking of someone who was sleeping in the square and who called emergency services, the church suffered no worse damage than the burning of the west door.
 We are very grateful to him for taking action to save the church.

-To replace the doors will cost of $30 000 overall, and we as a parish must come up with the deductible of $2500.
+To replace the doors will cost about $60 000 overall, and we as a parish must come up with the deductible of $2500.
 To support this goal, the Burnt Door Concert is being planned for October 20th at 7:30 pm.
 It will be an eclectic mix of pop and classical music.
 Mark your calendars!
 Tickets are available at http://www.brownpapertickets.com/event/3094438

 A celebration of the life of Bonnie Briggs, founder of the Homeless Memorial, will take place on Sunday, September 10 at 2 pm, here at the Church of the Holy Trinity.
 All are welcome.
 Bonnie was a tireless advocate for the homeless and under-housed population of our city.
 Bonnie’s leadership was crucial in this on-going issue, which was coloured by her experience as someone who had lived with homelessness.